talonendm/talonendm.github.io/_posts/2020-10-07-thesis-word-cloud-shiny.md

 published: true
 ---
 ## Word cloud - Thesis: Advances in Methods of Anomaly Detection and Visualization of Multivariate Data
+Thesis published already in year 2015 and this word cloud app was created few months later.

-Simple R shiny application running in shinyapps: [Thesis word cloud](https://talonen.shinyapps.io/thesis_wordcloud/ "shiny app")
+Test simple R shiny application running in shinyapps: [Thesis word cloud](https://talonen.shinyapps.io/thesis_wordcloud/ "shiny app")

+Surprise, the most common word is "data" and thus having the largest font size.

 ### References